Narahari-Battala/User-API/README.md

 # User-API

-Our API is used for sign up , login and data retrieval.It is intended primarily to assist application developers wishing to use an api for sign up , login and data retrieval operations in their applications or websites.
+USER API is used for sign up , login and data retrieval.It is intended primarily to assist application developers wishing to use an api for sign up , login and data retrieval operations in their applications or websites.
+JWT (JSON Web Tokens) are used for Authentication and AUthorization.

 What's available: